petrkeil/Bayesian-biostatistics-2016-iDiv/Concluding presentation/conclusions.md

 Some advice
 ========================================================
-- ALWAYS start with simple models.
+- ALWAYS start with simple models (and small data).
 - Make your models cool and complex only AFTER your simple models run.

 Some advice